jcpelletier/ContinuousDeliveryTools/README.md

 # Continuous Delivery Tools
-Tools for build and delivery of Unity projects
+Tools for build and delivery

 ## jiraQuery.py
 - Pass Jira credentials and JQL query, and this will return a JSON dump of issues.